FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/open-source-vs-commercial.md

 However, some commercial software offers free tiers with limited support.
 For example, Auth0 allows you a certain number of users for free.
 FusionAuth has a community edition allowing you an unlimited number of users if you self-host.

+Another item to consider is the pricing structure of the commercial solution.
+Some commercial products may prove cost-effective to large corporations, with high usage, but terribly improbable for a startup wanting a lowering buy-in point.
+Or more commonly, commercial providers provide different tiers depending on usage.
+This may make some use cases untenable as your product scales.

-Depending on what stage your company is in, this cost can either be something you can absorb or a dealbreaker.
+Depending on what stage your company is in, this monetary expense can either be something you can absorb or a dealbreaker.
+You should weigh this cost against the time and effort needed to maintain an open source solution.

 ## The Final Showdown

 Using third-party authentication can be a great choice for your application, allowing you to focus on the business logic where your application provides value, but there is more than one type of provider.
 So in the battle of open source versus commercial authentication, which is the better choice?
 As with most real-world decisions, the answer is "that depends."

 Open-source authentication providers can be a great choice if you have more time than money.
-They are usually more cost-effective, too, but they do require maintenance and upkeep internally.
+They are usually more cost-effective, too, but they do require internal resources for maintenance and upkeep.

-If you don't have the staff or the time to maintain an open-source solution, or if you do but don't want to make that investment, providers like [FusionAuth](https://fusionauth.io/) can be a great asset to your company, bringing a high-quality authentication solution to your business and taking care of all the maintenance and security concerns that go with it, so you can focus on writing the code that matters.
+If you don't have the staff or the time to maintain an open-source solution, or if you do but don't want to make that investment, providers like FusionAuth can be a great option.
+Such providers offer high-quality authentication solutions to your business and take care of all the maintenance and security concerns that go with it.
+This lets you focus on writing the code that matters.